nshaibu/event_pipeline/_sources/usage/telemetry.rst.txt

 Telemetry
 =========

-This section covers the telemetry capabilities in the Event Pipeline framework.
+This section covers the telemetry capabilities in the Nexus framework.

 Overview
 --------

-The Event Pipeline library includes built-in telemetry capabilities for monitoring and tracking:
+The Nexus library includes built-in telemetry capabilities for monitoring and tracking:

 - Event execution (timing, success/failure, retries)
 - Network operation monitoring